-Declaration: 3

-Preface 4

-Iteration two: An overview of the new structure, content changes, and the review process 4

-A call for support from the positive psychology community 5

-Introductory Notes 6
+Introductory Notes 4

-Preamble
+Preamble 4

+Professional bodies and the ethical guidelines for positive psychology practice 4

-Guideline aspirations
+Guideline aspirations 5

 Who are the guidelines for?

-Professional bodies and the ethical guidelines for positive psychology practice 7

-Provisional nature of guidelines 7

-Key terms 8

-Ethical Guidelines: Values, Strengths, and Principles 10

-Values of positive psychology practitioners

-Strengths of positive psychology practitioners

-Ethical principles for positive psychology practice 13

-Acknowledgements 15

-Signatories to the Ethical Guidelines for Positive Psychology Practice

-Authors 19

-Publishing Timeline 19

-References 19

-Further Reading 20

-Appendix A: Applications of the Ethical Guidelines in Practice 21

-Three important considerations

-Ethical decision making

-Working considerations

-Changes in clients

-Changes in embedded environments 22

-Current emotional state and level of wellbeing 23

-Avoidance 23

-Power differentials 23

-Overuse of strengths 24

-Practical wisdom 24

-Maintaining resilience and buffering against burnout 24

-Declaration of education and competence 24

-Appreciating the importance of cultural context 25

-Appendix B: Resolving Ethical Dilemmas - A Step-By-Step Guide 26

-Appendix C: Self-Evaluation Guide 27

-Valuing ethics 27

-Application of PPIs 27 Reflective practice Self-care and burnout Appendix D: Case Examples of Ethical Issues 29 Case example 1: Cultural - applying PPIs with cultural sensitivity 29 Case example 2: Coaching - coaching clients in changing circumstances 30 Case example 3: Clinical - working with trauma 31 Case example 4: Organisational - pressure to misrepresent data 31 Case example 5: Mentoring - motivating "unwilling" participants in an imbalanced relationsh ւip32 Case example 6: Education - implementing wellbeing programmes where aspirations are hind lered by existing practice 33 Case example 7: Making statements about one's qualifications and about applied research 34 Appendix E: Moving Towards a 'Code of Ethical Positive Psychology Practice'?
-36 Appendix F: Strengths in Ethics 37 Considerations for using strengths to support ethical decision making 37 Links to three models 37 Annendix G: Relevant Guidelines 38
+5

+Provisional nature of guidelines 5

+Key terms 6

+Section One: Values, Strengths, and Principles 8

+Values of positive psychology practitioners 9

+Strengths of positive psychology practitioners 9

+Ethical principles for positive psychology practice 10

+Section Two: Applications of the Ethical Guidelines in Practice 13

+Three important considerations 13

+Ethical decision making 13

+Working considerations 14

+Changes in clients 14

+Changes in embedded environments.
+14

+Current emotional state and level of wellbeing 15

+Avoidance 15

+Power differentials 15

+Overuse of strengths 16

+Practical wisdom 16

+Maintaining resilience and buffering against burnout 16

+Declaration of education and competence 16

+Appreciating the importance of cultural context 17

+Resolving Ethical Dilemmas - A Step-By-Step Guide 18

+Self-Evaluation Guide 19

+Section Three: Case Examples of Ethical Practice 20

+Case example 1: Cultural - applying PPIs with cultural sensitivity 20

+Case example 2: Coaching - coaching clients in changing circumstances 20

+Case example 3: Clinical - working with trauma 21

+Case example 4: Organisational - pressure to misrepresent data 22

+Case example 5: Mentoring - motivating 'unwilling' participants in an imbalanced relationship 23

+Case example 6: Education - implementing wellbeing programmes where aspirations hindered by existing practice

+Relevant Guidelines 26

+Acknowledgements 27

+Initial Signatories to the Ethical Guidelines for Positive Psychology Practice 28

+References 29

+Further Reading 29

 Declaration: These guidelines are the result of a collaborative and independent working group led by Aaron Jarden, Tayyab Rashid, Annalise Roache and Tim Lomas.
-The guidelines are independent of any organisation or association; however, numerous parties have been involved in the development and refinement of both the first and this, the second, iteration.
-It is the authors' intention to update the guidelines on a bi-annual cycle to further strengthen their depth and breadth of functionality, and we welcome feedback from the community to aaron.jarden@unimelb.edu.au or ethicalguidelinesppp@gmail.com.
+The guidelines are independent of any organisation or association; however, numerous parties have been involved in the development and refinement of this first iteration.
+It is the authors' intention to update the guidelines on a bi-annual cycle to further strengthen their depth and breadth of functionality, and we welcome feedback from the community to aaron.jarden@unimelb.edu.au